LTUC/amman-dotnet-401d2/curriculum/class-11/facilitator/README.md

 ### How does this topic fit?

 **Where we've been**:
-To this point, the students have a solid foundatin in C# language fundamentals, but have not yet built a full application.
+To this point, the students have a solid foundation in C# language fundamentals, but have not yet built a full application.

 **What are we focusing on today**:
 Today primarily focuses on an introduction to databases.
 This should be a combination of review from 301, as well as some new content such as composite keys and join tables.